 A guide on something you’ve learnt about.

-This doesn’t have to be innovative, new or incredibly useful.
+Have you learnt something at home or at work that you think other people should learn?
+Maybe you struggled for resources to help you when you needed them.
+It doesn’t have to be innovative, new or incredibly useful.
 You just needed to enjoy it or think someone else might find value in knowing how to do this thing.

 Create a “how-to”-guide style talk.
 This can be as high-level or in-depth as you like.
 Walk your audience through how, why, and what to watch out for.